-The prototype system was designed and built between 1996 and 1998 by a seven-person team of experienced electronic engineers/computer programmers.
-Four of them had had previous 2-4 years' teaching and research work experience at foreign universities (USA, Australia, Japan, Great Britain), which helped to introduce the credit point study system at the Faculty.
+The prototype system was designed and built in 1996-1998 by a 7-person team of experienced electronic engineers/computer programmers.
+Four of them had had previous 2-4 years teaching and research work experience at foreign universities (USA, Australia, Japan, Great Britain), which helped to introduce the credit point study system at the Faculty.
 The functionality of the prototype information management system was discussed in detail with the Faculty dean officers - the prospective users.
 System design and deployment required solution of many complex engineering problems (functionality specification, database design, software development user interfaces, secure card reader communication, algorithms for data encryption and digital signature) and, even more difficult, many logistic problems related to organisation of the work of different groups of users (teachers, administration, students).

 One of the major problems at that time was extraction of tacit organisational knowledge of many individual staff members and its conversion into explicit formal procedures appropriate for a computer implementation.
-For 10 years of the system's operation, its functionality has been continuously evaluated (by a formal team of nominated users), updated and upgraded by a team of a few programmers.
-One of the recent projects in this area is the Electronic Education Connectivity Solution, aimed at providing support to Bologna processed/governed student mobility between European universities, funded in 2009-2011 from the resources of the EU Seventh Framework Programme (FP7) [13].
-Since the very beginning of the system's development, and especially after introduction of the ECTS study system at TUL in 2002, it was evident there is a need for data exchange between the University central database and faculty local systems.
-Since both the SEC system and the central University system keep evolving, updates of the data exchange protocols are necessary, and result in additional burden and cost.
+For the 10 years of the system's operation, its functionality has been evaluated continuously (by a formal team of nominated users), and updated and upgraded by a team of a few programmers.
+One of the recent projects in this area is Electronic Education Connectivity Solution, aimed at providing support to Bologna processed-governed student mobility between European universities, funded in 2009-2011 from Seventh Framework European program resources [13].

+Since the very beginning of the system development, and especially after introduction of the ECTS study system at TUL in 2002, it was evident that there was as a need for data exchange between the University central database and Faculty local systems.
+Since both the SEC system and the central University system keep evolving, updates of the data exchange protocols are necessary and result in additional burden and cost.
 This gives incentive to integrate both systems and (probably as the major benefit) gradually introduce mature solutions implemented in SEC to all the faculties of the Technical University of Łódź (20,000 students and 3,000 staff members).
-The integration process is underway but it will take several years because of the number of problems that must be solved in-vivo, such as data migration, introduction of common procedures, functionality merging and staff training.
+The integration process is underway but it will take several years due to the number of problems that have to be solved in-vivo such as data migration, introduction of common procedures, functionality merging, staff training, etc.

-SUMMARY AND CONCLUSION
+SUMMARY AND CONCLUSIONS

-The core elements of the SEC information management system at the TUL EECCE Faculty are an Internet database, a number of software terminals with various functionality and microprocessor cards for the storage of users' personal information and, private keys for data encryption and digital signatures.
-The system ensures there is a high security level necessary for storing personal information.
-The database - as a single source of information - allows fast access and reduces the very high costs of verification and processing of data collected in paper form.
+The core elements of the SEC information management system at TUL EECCE Faculty are an Internet database, a number of software terminals with various functionality and microprocessor cards for the storage of users' personal information and private keys for data encryption and digital signatures.
+The system ensures high security level necessary for storing of personal information.
+The database - as a single source of information - allows fast access and reduces the very high costs of verification and processing of the data collected in paper form.
 The introduction of the system contributed much to the quality of the Faculty work.
-Some vital decision-support analyses were not possible at all before, e.g. detailed cost evaluation of an average teaching hour, say, at evening courses in satellite TUL campuses.
+Some vital decision-support analyses were not possible at all before, e.g. detailed cost evaluation of average teaching hour, say, at evening courses in satellite TUL campuses.